jekymin8232/vitalguardai-com/README.md

-**"To achieve true independence, you must first undergo security verification.
-Asking someone to become independent first and then get verified is practically impossible."**
+**To achieve true independence, you must first undergo security verification.
+Asking someone to become independent first and then get verified is practically impossible.**

 # VitalGuard AI